118) Juana Maria

 Original Name Unknown

-The island is so barren and desolate today the Federal Government was considering it as the site to test the first nuclear bombs.
-It is one of eight islands in the Channel Islands network.
+The island is so barren and desolate today the United States Federal Government was considering it as the site to test the first nuclear bombs, and is today used by the military to test other weapons.
+San Nicolas is one of eight islands in the Channel Islands network.

-Juana was discovered on the island in 1853 after living alone there for eighteen years.
+Juana was discovered on the island in 1853 after living alone there for approximately eighteen years (see notes below).
 After being taken to the mainland she was baptized by Catholic Priests and given the name Juana Maria however her real name is unknown.

 Her people had all died off by the time she arrived in California (their immune systems were not equipped to fight foreign germs--see additional Note below) and so no one could understand her language.

-Her tribe is thought to have lived on the island for 10,000 years.
+Her tribe is thought to have lived on the island for possibly as many as 10,000 years.
 In 1811, the island was attacked by Russian fur hunters who raped the women and massacred the tribe.
 The Spanish soon arrested some of the Russians wanting a piece of the action for themselves but by then it was too late and most of the Nicoleño men were dead.

 In 1835, missionaries arrived on the island and somehow convinced all but two of the island’s inhabitants to get on the ship to go back to California.